spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 # Scenario - IP Address Not Assigned During PCG Creation

 When deploying a PCG in VMware vCenter, the IP address fails to get assigned to the new node.
-This can be caused by networking errors such as DHCP issues or improper execution of cloud-init.
+This can be caused by networking errors such as DHCP issues or an incomplete cloud-init.
 <br />

 ## Debug Steps